-7:00 am: I wake up in my hotel in Bayahibe, a small resort town on the Southeastern tip of the Dominican Republic.
-I go eat breakfast around 8:30 usually.
-It’s beautiful here, and we have breakfast right on the water, so you can see all the boats coming in and going out.
+7:00am – I wake up in my hotel in Bayahibe, a small resort town on the Southeastern tip of the Dominican Republic.
+I eat breakfast about an hour and a half later, around 8:30am; it’s beautiful here, and we eat right on the water, watching all the boats coming and going.

-11:30 am: We eat lunch around 11:30.
-I usually eat rice and beans with avocado and beef.
-After that, we have a 2-3 hour break to do whatever we'd like.
-Sometimes I'll go take a shower and relax since we've been active all day.
-Other times I'll walk down to the beach and write poetry.
+11:30am – We eat lunch around this time most days: I usually eat rice and beans with avocado and beef.
+After that, we have a 2-3 hour break to do whatever we'd like: sometimes I'll go take a shower and relax since we've been active all day, other times I'll walk down to the beach and write poetry.

-6:00 pm: In the evenings, I eat dinner with friends.
-Then we usually hang out at the basketball court with the locals.
+6:00pm – In the evenings, I eat dinner with friends; after our meal, we usually hang out by the basketball court with the locals.
 It’s a small town, so you get to know the people and become friends with them.
-Other times, we go to the dock and play music and dance by the water, or we just go for a walk and check out the natural pools here in Bayahibe.
+Other times, we'll go to the dock, play music, and dance by the water, or we just go for a walk and check out the natural pools here in Bayahibe.

-What tomorrow may hold: I go to bed looking forward to being on a boat again and having the chance to snorkel.
+What tomorrow may hold – I go to bed looking forward to being on a boat again and having the chance to snorkel.
 Coming here presented me with these two experiences for the first time, and while they weren't easy at first, I'm proud that I've gotten the hang of them.
-It’s so cool and beautiful to see all the fish and maybe even spot a manatee.
+It’s so cool and beautiful to see all the fish, maybe even spot a manatee...
 I hope I see one tomorrow!